Business Insurance: Is It the Right Choice for You?

 Business liability insurance can be helpful when liability claims are made against your business.
 If a customer is injured on your business property, this insurance may help you cover medical and legal costs associated with the claim.

-Business cyber insurance could protect your business against financial and legal damage associated with data breaches, copyright, or trademark infringement.
+Business cyber insurance could protect your business against financial and legal damage associated with data breaches.
 It may also be helpful if data destruction or corruption occurs as a result of a virus, cyber extortion, firewall or network security attack.
+It could cover expenses to hire professionals to determine the cause of an attack.

 You may need other types of insurance in addition to those mentioned above.
 This includes workers' compensation insurance, unemployment insurance, and possibly disability insurance.
 It will depend on the laws in your state and the policies you are interested in obtaining for your business needs.